 The two main types of wrist arthritis are osteoarthritis and rheumatoid arthritis.
 This condition involves swelling and limited strength and motion, making it difficult to perform many tasks.
 If medicine is ineffective, surgery may be required.

 Ulnar Nerve Entrapment

 The ulnar nerve, one of three main nerves in the arm, may become compressed.
 It is usually called the funny bone; entrapment usually occurs behind the elbow.
 Anti-inflammatory medicine or steroid injections are recommended, but surgery is sometimes needed.

 Your hands are complex, made up of many small bones called carpals, metacarpals, and phalanges.
 The two bones of the lower arm, the radius and ulna, meet at the hand to form the wrist.
 The median and ulnar nerves are responsible for the movement of, as well as strength and sensation in, the hand.
 In addition, many flexor and extensor tendons cross the wrist and hand, serving to move the wrist and digits.
 As for the elbow, it is more than a hinge joint; the steady use of the hands rests on stable, painless elbow joints.

-Dr. Vagner treats simple and complex disorders of the upper extremities.
+Our orthopedic specialists treat simple and complex disorders of the upper extremities.
 In addition to preventive measures, medication, and therapy, the doctor rounds out our services by providing a range of treatments and hand, wrist, and elbow surgery for Austin patients, including:

 "Thank you.
 I also wanted to complement your staff at my last visit.
 The X-ray technician was very pleasant and gentle with her instructions and your office staff was very friendly.
 I already raved about your PA who stated she just had a baby four weeks ago, wow that’s dedication to her job."